Set It Off (film): Production

 Takashi Bufford said that he wrote the script with Pinkett Smith and Queen Latifah in mind even though he had not yet met them.
 The script was offered to New Line three times before finally being accepted, and the studio filled in more about why the female leads turn to bank robbery in a way that wasn't in the original script.
 Later Vivica A. Fox said: “Originally, with the script, we were throwing out pages daily.
-Like, “No.” But that’s what you do when you have a good director who knows what he has to turn in.
+Like, 'No.' But that’s what you do when you have a good director who knows what he has to turn in.
 We were given the freedom with him to create things, and dialogue that would make sense.
-Everyone; once it started making sense, we came up with little moments, and it really was a team effort, to make that movie so successful.
+Everyone; once it started making sense, we came up with little moments, and it really was a team effort, to make that movie so successful."

+Release

+The film had its premiere on November 4, 1996 at Mann's Chinese Theatre.
+It opened on 1,014 screens in the United States and Canada on November 6, 1996.

 Reception

 Box office

-On a budget of $9 million and R-rated, Set It Off grossed $36,461,139 in the U.S. and Canada, $5,129,747 internationally, and total of $41,590,886 worldwide.
-Tribute magazine stated that it is New Line Cinema's highest-grossing film of 1996.
-Director F. Gary Gray won an Acapulco Black Film Festival award for Best Director, in 1997, and the Special Jury Prize at the Cognac Film Festival.
+On a budget of $9 million and an R-rating, Set It Off grossed $36,461,139 in the United States and Canada, $5,129,747 internationally, and total of $41,590,886 worldwide.
+Tribute stated that it was New Line Cinema's highest-grossing film of 1996.
+The film opened on Wednesday, November 6, 1996 and grossed $1.8 million from 972 theaters on its opening day, placing first at the US box office, however, for the weekend it finished behind Ransom starring Mel Gibson, which opened on the Friday, and the second week of Romeo + Juliet.
+Set It Off grossed $8.8 million for the weekend and $11.8 million in its first five days.
+The film's target audience was young African-American women but the opening day grosses suggested it reached other audiences.
+The grosses were also believed to have been helped by the popularity of the soundtrack, which at the time was the fifth best-selling soundtrack album of 1996.
+Despite the good opening, there were reports of violence in some theaters showing the film, including a shooting in Lakewood, California which left three people injured.